 Unfortunately, warranties typically only last a year unless you have already paid to extend it.

-Because restart problems can occur at any time, if your TV is under one year old, return your TV under warranty and get it fixed.
+Because TV problems can occur at any time, if your TV is under one year old, return your TV under warranty and get it fixed.

 You can also try to contact Samsung support directly to see if they can offer any help.

-You can use the Samsung support site to help diagnose your problem, but if you are at this stage, then you are better off calling them direct on:
+You can use the Samsung support site to help diagnose your problem, but if you are at this stage, then you are better off calling them directly at:

 - 1-800-SAMSUNG (726-7864)

-They are in office 7am – 12am EST, 7 days a week, but their automated chatbot is available on their site 24/7.
+They are in the office 7 am – 12 am EST, 7 days a week, but their automated chatbot is available on their site 24/7.

-Even if Samsung won’t fix your TV, they might still offer you a discount off a future model if you pester them hard enough!
+Even if Samsung won’t fix your TV, they might still offer you a discount on a future model if you pester them hard enough!
 Always worth a try!

 If you haven’t been able to fix your problem using the steps above, then your next port of call should be customer support, who can advise you if they are able to fix it.